aradi/fypp/docs/fypp.rst

 scratch focusing on the special needs when preprocessing source code.
 Fypp natively supports the output of line numbering directives, which are used by many compilers to generate compiler messages with correct line numbers.
-Unlike most cpp/fpp preprocessors or the coco preprocessor, Fypp also supports iterations, multiline macros, continuation lines in preprocessor directives and automatic line folding.
-It generally tries to extend the modern Fortran language with some useful features without tempting you to use it for tasks which could/should be done in Fortran itself.
+Unlike most cpp/fpp-like preprocessors or the coco preprocessor, Fypp also supports iterations, multiline macros, continuation lines in preprocessor directives and automatic line folding.
+It generally tries to extend the modern Fortran language with metaprogramming capabilities without tempting you to use it for tasks which could/should be done in Fortran itself.

 The project is `hosted on bitbucket <http://bitbucket.org/aradi/fypp>`_ with